 Is this GDPR Representative appointment mandatory?

-Yes, apart from the exceptions in listed Article 27.
-It is important that the GDPR does not define the term occasional processing however we can interpret it as once off and not regular processing, regular processing would include areas like payroll, ongoing financial relationships, behaviour monitoring.
+Yes, although there are several exceptions listed in Article 27.
+It is important that the GDPR does not define the term occasional processing however we can interpret it as once off and not regular processing, regular processing would include areas like payroll, ongoing financial relationships, behavior monitoring.
 The requirement for a representative still comes as a major surprise for many US companies exporting to the EU.
 Many US companies exporting to the EU are still unaware that the GDPR Representative is mandatory in certain circumstances and that non-compliance can result in heavy penalties and reputational damage.

 What value can the GDPR Representative create for your business?

 In addition to complying with the GDPR regulation, the EU representative can also act as the eyes and ears for your business on the ground in the EU when it comes to monitoring the latest GDPR compliance developments.
 The new EU regulation will evolve quickly in the coming months and years.
 It’s important that your business is aware of evolutions in case law with respect to GDPR.
 The other value that this appointment can create for your business is the enhanced trust in the eyes of your customers, prospects, and partners.